trsh/MMBVE-API-design-documentation/README.md

 - `viewDistance` engines uses this to calculate when to stream in/out partitions.
 If camera position + view distance is out of current partition (in any direction) and in next one, it should be streamed in.
 And via versa.
 - `fov` field of view.
 - `position` current position of camera
-- `rotation` current rotation of camera
+- `rotation` current rotation of camera in euler angles

 #### Partition: